 - Add remaining ingredients with chenna water to the cheese.

-- Take a baking tin, line it up with a baking sheet at the bottom and the sides.
+- Line a baking tin with a baking sheet at the bottom and the sides.

 - Allow the chhena poda to cool down before removing from the tin.